 So what constitutes "eating well" in your 20s?
 According to Alissa Rumsey MS, RD, CSCS, of Alissa Rumsey Nutrition and Wellness, you should aim to get two to three cups of vegetables a day, as well as one to two servings of fruit and a variety of whole grains, lean protein and healthy fats.
 And while the food you eat is important, so too is consistency.
 Being mindful of when you eat, instead of starving yourself and then eating in surplus, is important, as this will set a good foundation for your metabolism and slow its decline, says Fahad.

 According to Fahad, our metabolism begins to slow between our late 20s and early 30s.
 To account for this slightly lower metabolic rate, Rumsey suggests adjusting caloric intake.
 While counting calories is not necessary, she does say to watch portion sizes and to cut back on processed and high-fat foods, opting instead for fresh vegetables, fruit, lean protein, and whole grains.
-And, while the diet of a 30-year-old doesn't look that different from that of a 20-year-old, Isabel Smith, MS, RD, CDN, recommends adding nuts, seeds and greens to your diet if you haven't already, as these foods are high in folic acid, which is good for brain health as well as fertility.
+And, while the diet of a 30-year-old doesn't look that different from that of a 20-year-old, Isabel Smith, MS, RD, CDN, recommends adding nuts, seeds and greens to your diet if you haven't already, as these foods are high in folic acid, which is good for brain health as well as prenatal health.

 In your 40s, you might experience perimenopause symptoms before moving into full menopause, says Rumsey.
 Since metabolism slows after menopause, Rumsey suggests filling up on high-fiber foods like non-starchy vegetables lower in calories.
 She further adds that every meal should include a protein and some fat, as this combination will keep you satiated longer.
 Fahad agrees with this uptake in protein, as it not only keeps you full but also accounts for the decrease in muscle mass that happens with age.